 Unite’s ballot for industrial action short of a strike and/or strike action opens today and closes on Thursday 13 September.

 It’s estimated by the Health Service Journal research that almost 3,000 staff are already employed by eight wholly-owned subsidiaries.

 Two trusts – University Hospitals of Leicester NHS Trust, and the Wrightington, Wigan and Leigh NHS Foundation Trust – have recently decided not to go ahead with plans for a wholly owned subsidiary after health unions opposed the move.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.